Did you know anyone can teach school readiness skills? If you are not sure what to do, I have got you covered.

 1. Colors-start with primary colors first.
 Have lots of books and toys that emphasize colors and shapes.

 Read them together and point them out.
 Ask your child to point to the color.
-Have him/her eventually say it back to you.
+Have him eventually say it back to you.
 Your child needs to recognize 10 colors.
 This is a very important school readiness skill.

 Have a fun reward (extra playtime, later bedtime, a friend over) when your child can draw them all and name them.